 GZIP compression is fairly standard practice, but isn’t totally universal yet.
-The details of this practice could take up a blog post by themselves, but there’s a quick way to see if this even needs your attention with the “Check GZIP Compression” tool.
+The details of this practice could take up a blog post by themselves.

 These are fundamental techniques for keeping your site loading fast, but there are more complex means available.
 It all depends on what exactly your site needs to reach those snappy load times.
 Hopefully learning about reading waterfall charts has pointed you in the right direction!